 Meghan scowled and muttered “You can keep that jar”.

 “But it’s about authenticity, Chainsaw!
 It’s about showing who I truly am, beyond the headlines!”
 Meghan pleaded.
-“I’ve even put together a ShopMy page, sharing products I genuinely love.
-And my investments!
-Clevr Blends, Ethic, Cesta Collective – they’re all companies I believe in!”
+“I’ve even put together a Shopping page!”

 Chainsaw snorted, a sound that somehow managed to convey both boredom and profound cynicism.
 “Look, Your Royal Duchessmess.
 People don’t buy products, they buy stories.
-And right now, your story, as perceived by many, is… privilege.
-My story is simple: I’m a Chainsaw Chicken and I tell it like it is.
+And right now, your story, as perceived by many, is… privilege and dominance over Harry.
+My story is simple: I’m a Chainsaw Chicken and I tell it like it is, how I see things.
 People get it.”

-Meghan sighed, looking at Chainsaw, then back at her own perfectly manicured hands.
+Meghan sighed, looking at Chainsaw, then looked back at her own perfectly manicured hands.
 “I don’t think I can be you, and think like you, Chainsaw.
-In fact, if Harry was out of the picture I would try to pry my hooks into you, at some point.”
+In fact, if Harry was out of the picture I don’t know what I would do.
+He was my mechanism to fame.”

 “Easy there!,” Chainsaw warned.
 “If you’re serious about shaking off that ‘generally disliked’ tag, you need a hook.
 Something people can’t ignore, something that cuts through the noise.
-And trust me, nothing cuts like reality.”
-Why don’t you start dishing dirt on the other in ‘the family’?
+And trust me, nothing cuts through like reality.”
+Why don’t you start dishing dirt on the others in ‘the family’?

 He hopped off the desk, leaving Meghan to ponder the rather aggressive marketing advice.
 “So, what’s it going to be, Duchessness?
 Do you want to try and be ‘liked,’ or do you want to be known?”